Relevance of the Basset history term for Lagrangian particle dynamics: Flow fields

 \section{Flow fields}

 This section introduces the three flow fields that will serve as test cases for our study.
 Our choice of two-dimensional velocity fields includes the frequently studied kinematic double gyre and Bickley jet as well as a Faraday flow obtained from experimental measurements.
+In all three fields, particle trajectories are numerically integrated from an initial time $t_0$ until a final time $t_{end}$ with a timestep of $\Delta t=0.01$.
+The choices of $t_0$ and $t_{end}$ are stated below.
+Particles always start with zero relative velocity, that is $\bm{v}(t_0) = \bm{u}(\bm{x}(t_0),t_0)$.